 Official figures showing that Wrexham has good broadband links are welcome – but there’s more to do.

-The research, published by the House of Commons Library, which draws on figures provided by broadband providers and OFCOM.
+The research draws on figures provided by broadband providers and OFCOM.
 The figures show that superfast broadband availability in Wrexham is at 90.4 per cent – the second highest out of six comparable constituencies nearby, with only Ellesmere Port, at 92 per cent, with better availability.

 New work is underway to link parts of the town to faster broadband, and is being carried out by both Virgin Media and Openreach.
 I met with both companies in Wrexham this year to discuss boosting their work in Wrexham – and am hopeful that, as the new connections come online, local connections will improve further.